trinodb/docker-images/README.md

 ### Typical workflow

-Normally developers are working on a snapshot version of the next release, and the `VERSION` macro in the Makefile should be set to a snapshot version such as 35-SNAPSHOT.
+Normally developers are working on a snapshot version of the next release, and the value in the `version` file should be set to a snapshot version such as 35-SNAPSHOT.
 A typical workflow is as follows:

 1. Develop changes